?

 Modern techniques and state-of-the-art equipment mean recovery is quick and you can be back to normal activities within days.

-Cataract surgery can also eliminate short-sightedness (myopia) and long-sightedness (hypermetropia) and Dr Rogers often corrects another very common spectacle problem called astigmatism (caused by an oval curvature of the surface of the eye) by using a ‘premium toric’ lens not normally used in public hospitals.
+Cataract surgery can also eliminate short-sightedness (myopia) and long-sightedness (hypermetropia).
+Dr Rogers often corrects another very common spectacle problem called astigmatism (caused by an oval curvature of the surface of the eye) by using a ‘premium toric’ lens not normally used in public hospitals.
 This lens can give even better distance vision without spectacles than ordinary IOLs.

 • Following such surgery, one can expect to have both excellent distance and reading vision, and to see well enough to safely drive without spectacles (even if one has worn strong spectacles since childhood).